-The move from news & pamphlets to mixed paper and light card has increased the tonnage of material collected by approximately 40% but mixed paper and card has a much smaller £/tonne value than news & pamphlets.
+The move from news & pamphlets to mixed paper and light card increased the tonnage of material collected by approximately 40% but mixed paper and card has a much lower market value.
+Subject to agreement with the processor, it is possible to include OCC in this waste stream.